Faculty Supporting Our Programs in Rome

 Science and Metallurgy.

-Prof Bemporad also serves as Coordinator of the section of Mechanical Engineering of Roma Tre Doctorate School in Engineering, Member of the Scientific Board of the Molecular
+Prof Bemporad also serves as Coordinator of the doctoral courses in Mechanical and Industrial Engineering of Roma Tre., Member of the Scientific Board of the Molecular

 Design department of the National Research Council (CNR), Member of the